We All Fall in Love Sometimes: Release

 On the original pressing of the album, this song and another track called "Curtains", are combined into a one track.
 However, on the later releases of the album, these two tracks were separated.

 Aside from being a track on the album, it was released as a single alongside other songs on the album in the Philippines on 1975 and it appeared alongside "Curtains" as B-sides on the 12-inch single of Funeral for a Friend/Love Lies Bleeding in 1978.

 These releases helps the song to become a radio hit and a fan favourite.

 Later release

 It was included on a compilation of rare Elton John songs called Elton: Jewel Box released in 2020.

 Live performances

 John performed this song on his tours regularly since its release until 1976.
 However, starting in 1993, he played it again alongside "Curtains" sporadically on his concert tours until 2005.

 Covers

 This song was covered by Jeff Buckley on the My Sister's Keeper Soundtrack.
 It was also covered by Coldplay for the 2018 tribute album Revamp: Reimagining the Songs of Elton John & Bernie Taupin.
+Norwegian singer Rebekka Bakken covered it on her 2023 album Always on My Mind.